Italy’s Great Hill Towns

-Back then — like today — occupation was a thankless task and every six months or so Florence would send in a new captain.
-When the new captain arrived he would establish his rule by inserting his family coat of arms into the building's wall.
+Back then — like today — occupation was a thankless task, and every six months or so Florence would have to send in a new captain.
+When the new captain arrived he would establish his rule by putting his family coat of arms into the building's wall.

-While Cortona is extremely popular with Americans lately, its rustic and gritty personality survives.
+While Cortona is extremely popular with Americans lately, its gritty personality survives.

-My friend and fellow tourguide, Giovanni Adriani — whose family goes back seven centuries in Cortona — is joining us.
+My friend and fellow tour guide, Giovanni Adreani — whose family goes back seven centuries in Cortona — is joining us.

 Rick: They made it for the tourists.

-[58,] The memorial bust of Guiseppe Garibaldi, the brilliant revolutionary and hero in the struggle for Italian unification, enjoys this same view.
+The memorial bust of Giuseppe Garibaldi, the brilliant revolutionary and hero in the struggle for Italian unification, enjoys this same view.
 This is a reminder that uniting the many cultures of this peninsula was the main challenge the fathers of modern Italy faced back in the 1860s.

 Giovanni: You saw the other alleys, you know.

-Rick: So this is really the only flat road in town?
+Rick: So this is really the only real flat road in town?

 Giovanni: It's the only flat road we have.

-And sooner of later, those strolling end up on the main square under the old city hall.
+And sooner or later, those strolling end up on the main square under the old City Hall.
 The mayor flies three flags: Europe, Italy, and Peace.
 Tuscany is famously left-wing and pacifist.

-The fine 500 year old frescoes lining its cloister show scenes from the life of the founder of the order, St. Benedict.
+The fine 500-year-old frescoes lining its cloister shows scenes from the life of the founder of the order, St. Benedict.
 Benedict established the first monastic movement after the fall of Rome.
 By filling the political vacuum left by the demise of the Roman empire, he planted the seeds of Europe.
 For that, today Benedict is considered the patron saint of Europe.

-Visitors attending the daily Mass find the monastery is still very much alive with the monks worshipping as they did in centuries past — in Latin with Gregorian chants.
-Here the timeless music, surrounded by the rich landscape and culture of central Italy keeps on truckin'.
+Visitors attending the daily Mass find the monastery is still very much alive with the monks worshipping as they did in centuries past: in Latin with Gregorian chants.
+This timeless music adds yet another dimension to the vibrant cultural landscape and culture of central Italy.

 San Gimignano, with its distinctive skyline, stands like a medieval mirage on its hilltop.

-This was a pilgrims' shelter — one of eleven in town.
+This was a pilgrims' shelter — one of 11 in town.
 The Maltese cross indicates the building was constructed by the Knights of Malta...perhaps the medieval equivalent of a Rotary Club project.

-Piazza della Cisterna is named for the cistern which supplied this old well.
-A clever system of pipes drained rainwater from these rooftops into the cistern built under this square.
-This has been the center of the town for a thousand years and it's still the place to hang out.
+Piazza della Cisterna is named for the cistern that supplied this old well.
+A clever system of pipes drained rainwater from these rooftops into the cistern built under the square.
+This has been the center of the town for a thousand years, and it's still the place to hang out.

 In the 14th century, San Gimignano's good times went very bad.
-About 13,000 lived within the walls.
-Then, in 1348, a plague decimated the town, cutting its population by two thirds.
+About 13,000 people lived within the walls.
+In 1348, a plague decimated the town, cutting its population by two thirds.
 A crushed and demoralized San Gimignano fell under the realm of the regional bully, Florence.
 To make matters worse, Florence redirected the vital trade route away from San Gimignano.

 I hope you've enjoyed our visit to some of Italy's unforgettable hill towns.
 Join us next time for more of the best of Europe.
 I'm Rick Steves.
-Until then, keep on traveling.
+Until then, keep on travelin'.
+Ciao.